Montenegro votes for new leader with pro-Western veteran tipped to win - Journal du Cameroun

 All candidate countries are strongly encouraged to align their foreign policy with the EU, including regarding Russia.

-Local newspapers have in the run-up to the vote alleged electoral fraud saying many dead people figured on voters’ lists.
+In the run-up to the vote, local newspapers have alleged electoral fraud, saying many dead people figured on voters’ lists.